 While you'll need to consider at least some of these issues, there's an easier way to approach your purchasing problems.
 And that's to ignore the technical detail, just for the moment, and focus first on a more fundamental question: Intel vs AMD, which processors are the best for you?

-You'll probably find that answering this is much more straightforward.
+You'll probably find that answering this question is much more straightforward.
 And once you've made your choice, many other decisions about your new PC will fall into place, saving you plenty of time.

 Intel vs AMD: Intel CPUs